-One thing I really like about living in Jakarta is being able to find great local products (that was much more difficult in China).
+One thing I really like about living in Jakarta is being able to find great local products.
 Besides fruits and vegetables, many local products make it to our weekly grocery list.
-Not only are those high quality products, but most of them come from companies who make it their mission to support their local community and farmers.
+Not only are those high quality products, many of them come from companies who make it their mission to support their local community and farmers.

-Activated charcoal is a well-known remedy for food poisoning .
-This can be found in most convenience store and supermarkets.
+Activated charcoal is a well-known remedy for food poisoning and is an absolute must-have in our medicine cabinet.
+It can found in any convenience store and supermarkets.